-To keep with the tradition of simplicity in the Shaker design, cabinet hinges are usually hidden or concealed.
+Cabinet hinges are usually hidden or concealed to keep with the tradition of simplicity in the Shaker design.
 If you notice in the two photos above, no hinges are visible.

 Wooden knobs or handles are ideal for a Shaker kitchen because they complement the simple features.
 The Shakers probably crafted knobs that looks like this:

 However, many different styles of wood knobs and pulls are available.
-Because the Shaker door and drawer are both very plain, it might be interesting to mix things up by using something not so simple, like those shown below.
+Because Shaker doors are very plain, you can mix things up by using something not so simple.
 The Shaker style kitchen can take it!
 It gives you a blank canvas to build upon and show off your unique personality.